The other day, a blogger in one of my Facebook groups asked an alarming question.

 And the majority of the blogs I set up were WordPress.org blogs.

-So I’ll be sharing with you specifically my experience with going with a self-hosted WordPress blog.
+So I’ll be sharing with you specifically my experience with going with a self-hosted WordPress blog with SiteGround as my blog host.
 And why it’s been my choice for the majority of my blogs.

 Before I get into all the details about the benefits of having a self-hosted WordPress blog, you might be thinking, “What does a self-hosted WordPress blog” mean?